 Don’t worry, though.
 All these recipes taste great.
 And even better, they are good for you.
 All are made from seasonally fresh foods from scratch and most of them feature many fruits and veggies.
 Because sugar was rationed during the war, sweets are at a minimum.

-Best of all you can read along, about the adventures of Mole and Badger in the Mossflower woods.
+Best of all, because they come to you via The Redwall Cookbook, while you are waiting for things to bake, you can read all about the adventures of Mole and Badger in the Mossflower woods.

 See if you can find The Redwall Cookbook at your library.
 This cheery little book, by Brian Jacques and illustrated by Christopher Denise, is sure to turn inexperienced Dibbuns into seasoned chefs.
 Dig in!